 Lawn Mower Handle Extension: Tilter

 As I mentioned earlier, some lawn mowers allow you to tilt the handle up.
-For those that don't, there is a nifty device being sold on eBay that changes the angle at the bolt intersection.
+For those that don’t, there is a nifty device that changes the angle at the bolt intersection.
 The great thing about this solution is that nothing has to be changed as far as the controls and wiring.
 The main issue though is that the mower is now closer to you.
-This, when combined with your long legs, can be a problem.
+This, when combined with long legs, might be an issue.

 Have you tried any of these solutions or perhaps one I haven’t mentioned?
 Or do you just get the neighbor’s kids to cut the grass for you?